-Following the conclusion of the resolution process, and in addition to any sanctions implemented, the Director of Title IX and Compliance may implement additional long-term remedies or actions with respect to the Parties and/or the campus community that are intended to stop the harassment, discrimination, and/or retaliation, remedy the effects, and prevent reoccurrence.
+Following the conclusion of the resolution process, and in addition to any sanctions implemented, the Title IX Director may implement additional long-term remedies or actions with respect to the Parties and/or the campus community that are intended to stop the harassment, discrimination, and/or retaliation, remedy the effects, and prevent reoccurrence.
 Examples of remedies/actions can be found in the Sexual Misconduct, Relationship Violence and Stalking Policy.

-At the discretion of the Director of Title IX and Compliance, certain long-term support or measures may also be provided to the Parties even if no policy violation is found.
-When no policy violation is found, the Director of Title IX and Compliance will address any remedies owed by the College to the Respondent to ensure no effective denial of educational access.
+At the discretion of the Title IX Director, certain long-term support or measures may also be provided to the Parties even if no policy violation is found.
+When no policy violation is found, the Title IX Director will address any remedies owed by the College to the Respondent to ensure no effective denial of educational access.
 The College will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the College's ability to provide these services.